andrewacashner/hearingfaithms/chapters/chapter-3.md

 The theology of Christ as the Word is also exhaustively treated in Lapide's commentary on the first chapter of John, @Lapide:Gospels19C, 872--889.

+[^Augustine-signum-res]:
 It is probably no accident that the phrase *lo que se canta* in the opening sentence of the poem corresponds literally to a phrase used by Augustine in the famous passage about listening to music in the *Confessions*.
-Augustine confesses that he sins when "it happens to me that the song moves me more than what is sung."
+Augustine confesses that he sins when "it happens to me that the song moves me more than what is sung"
-[@Augustine:ConfessionesPL, 10:33:
+(-@Augustine:ConfessionesPL, 10:33:
 "Tamen, cum mihi accidit ut me amplius cantus, quam res quae canitur, moveat;
-poenaliter me peccare confiteor, et tunc mallem non audire cantantem."]
+poenaliter me peccare confiteor, et tunc mallem non audire cantantem").
-A popular translation renders this as follows: "It is not the singing that moves me but the meaning of the words when they are sung."
+A popular version translates, "It is not the singing that moves me but the meaning of the words when they are sung" (@Augustine:ConfessionsPenguin, 239).
-[@Augustine:ConfessionsPenguin, 239]
 But Augustine's dilemma is not between words and music, but between different ways of hearing music.
 Augustine twice in this passage uses the same words contrasting *cantus* (song)